Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

 TRAVELING BY CAR TO AZUMINO CITY

-If you happen to be traveling Japan by car you can easily drive to Daio Wasabi Farm from Matsumoto which is about 25 minutes.
+If you happen to be traveling around Japan by car you can easily drive to Daio Wasabi Farm from Matsumoto which is about 25 minutes.
 Once you arrive at the farm there is free parking available to the right of the main building.
+On our second trip to the farm we were on a road trip in the Chubu Prefecture of Japan so we drove to Daio Wasabi Farm from Matsumoto.

 TRAVELING BY TRAIN TO AZUMINO CITY

-From Matsumoto, we took the JR Oita Line from Matsumoto Station to Hotaka Station (about 25 minutes, ¥330 one-way).
-From Hotaka Station, you can take a taxi (about a 10-minute drive) or rent a bike from Shinano (しなの庵), a small bike shop across the street from the station.
+On our first visit to Daio Wasabi Farm, we took the JR Oita Line from Matsumoto Station to Hotaka Station (about 25 minutes, ¥330 one-way).
+From Hotaka Station, you can take a taxi (about a 10-minute drive) or rent a bike from Shinano (しなの庵), a small bike shop across the street from the station which is what we did!

 The paths to get to Daio Wasabi Farm are paved country roads so there is minimal traffic and it’s extremely beautiful, especially on a clear, sunny day!
-Plus there are a number of routes you can take (provided by Shinano Bike Shop) that take you by shrines, temples, museums, and/or even a Swiss village.
+Plus there are several routes you can take (provided by Shinano Bike Shop) that take you by shrines, temples, museums, and even a Swiss village.

 Another option to get to Daio Wasabi Farm is by walking.
 We didn’t time it out but I believe it would be about a 30-minute walk based on the routes on Google Maps.
-Again, most of the area is paved and there are some sidewalks but if it’s possible, I’d still recommend riding a bike!
+Again, most of the area is paved and there are some sidewalks but if it’s possible, I’d still recommend riding a bike or renting a taxi.

 Shinano Bicycle Rental Information